payloadcms/payload/examples/multi-tenant/README.md

   For more details on how to extend this functionality, see the [Payload Access Control](https://payloadcms.com/docs/access-control/overview) docs.

+  **Domain-based Tenant Setting**:

+  This example also supports domain-based tenant selection, where tenants can be associated with specific domains.
+If a tenant is associated with a domain (e.g., `abc.localhost.com:3000`), when a user logs in from that domain, they will be automatically scoped to the matching tenant.
+This is accomplished through an optional `afterLogin` hook that sets a `payload-tenant` cookie based on the domain.

+  By default, this functionality is commented out in the code but can be enabled easily.
+See the `setCookieBasedOnDomain` hook in the `Users` collection for more details.

 - #### Pages

-  Each page is assigned a `tenant` which is used to control access and scope API requests.
-Pages that are created by tenants are automatically assigned that tenant based on that user's `lastLoggedInTenant` field.
+  Each page is assigned a `tenant`, which is used to control access and scope API requests.
+Only users with the `super-admin` role can create pages, and pages are assigned to specific tenants.
+Other users can view only the pages assigned to the tenant they are associated with.

 ## Access control